 It was a photo from my family reunion that encouraged me to get moving.
 I’ve never battled too much with self-esteem so I never once looked in the mirror and saw an ugly face, but I definitely wrestled with what fat I would cut off and, where, if I could just take a knife and do it.
 I took one look at me in that pink dress in that photo and I realized that night I had to put on flip flops because my ankles were swollen from the 6-hour drive to Connecticut from DC.
 I also looked at the dress and my belly filled out so much of it I couldn’t wait around to have that heart attack most black people have in their 50s.
 While my face looked super young and people think I’m anywhere between 28 and 35, I was turning 43 that coming January and I needed to finally make a change.

-In October 2018, I became super focused and I went to a weight loss center and lost 30lbs quickly.
+In October 2018, I became super focused and I went to a weight loss center and lost 30lbs quickly with help of a supplement called sparkhealthmd.com/.
 My joints felt good.
 I went to the trainer and we decided on one day a week.
 It seems like nothing but it has been so effective.
 I started to build a relationship with fitness that I hadn’t have in a long time.
 We are now at two to three days a week.